scaife-viewer/backend/core/README.md

 ## Settings

 ### ALLOW_TRAILING_COLON

 Default: `False`

 When `False`, to maintain compatability with the MyCapitain resolver, the trailing colon will be stripped from URNs.

+### HOOKSET

+Default: `"scaife_viewer.core.hooks.DefaultHookSet"`

+The path to a hookset that can be used to customize package functionality.